 Simple Random Sampling is used to collect data from people from LGBT community working in several sectors of Corporates within Mumbai region.
 Out of 100 samples, 75 responses have been collected.
 Care has been taken to collect data from the entire research universe.
 We conclude that this research supports the existence of many positive links between LGBT-supportive policies or workplace climates and outcomes that will benefit employers.
 However, studies does not provide provides direct quantitative estimates of the impact on the bottom line.
-More specifically, research demonstrates that LGBTsupportive policies and workplace climates are linked to greater job commitment, improved workplace relationships, increased job satisfaction among LGBT employees.
-Furthermore, LGBT-supportive policies and workplace climates are also linked to less discrimination against LGBT employees and more openness about being LGBT.
-Less discrimination and more openness, in turn, are also linked to greater job commitment, improved workplace relationships, increased job satisfaction, and increased productivity among LGBT employees.
+More specifically, research demonstrates that LGBT-supportive policies and workplace climates are linked to greater job commitment, improved workplace relationships, increased job satisfaction among LGBT employees.
+Furthermore, LGBT-supportive policies and more openness about being LGBT.
+Less discrimination and more openness, in turn, are also linked to greater job commitment, improved workplace relationships, increased job satisfaction and more openness, in turn, are also linked to greater productivity among LGBT employees.

-Key words: LGBT, Non-discriminatory policies, supportive work place policies, openness/open climate, discrimination, job commitment, workplace relationships, job satisfaction, productivity.
+Key words: LGBT, Non-discriminatory policies, supportive work place policies, openness/ open climate, discrimination, job commitment, workplace relationships, job satisfaction, productivity.